 Areas of Interest

-Calreticulin in a ER chaperone that plays important roles in the folding of MHC class I molecules and a number of other glycoproteins.
-Our recent studies have defined the interactions of calreticulin with calcium, nucleotides and phospholipids and their functional effects upon MHC class I assembly and upon the phagocytosis of dying cells.
+Calreticulin in an ER chaperone that plays important roles in the folding of HLA-I molecules in the ER.
 Calreticulin itself becomes mutated in certain types of myeloproliferative neoplasms (MPN).
-A major current interest in our laboratory relates to the molecular mechanisms of cell transformation by the MPN mutant calreticulin as well as immune recognition of cells expressing MPN mutant calreticulin.
-We also study the molecular mechanisms by which calreticulin contributes to the maintenance of ER homeostasis under conditions where misfolded and insoluble glycoproteins accumulate.
+Another major current interest in our laboratory relates to the molecular mechanisms of cell transformation by the MPN mutant calreticulin as well as immune recognition of cells expressing MPN mutant calreticulin.

 Publications List : https://pubmed.ncbi.nlm.nih.gov/?term=malini+raghavan&sort=date